maira-prog/climate-forecasting-composite-loss/README.md

   - Forecast wind speed and direction
   - Uses data from Site 3 (dataset_0) wind station
   - 3-day forecast horizon

+ **Note:** The paper focuses on 3-day forecasts.
+The code can also produce 1-day and 2-day forecasts for comparison purposes.

 ## Key Features